 Contact: Jocelyne Leroy (email@example.com)

-LICSEN progressively assembled a set of printing equipments devoted to its activities in the field of bio-sensors (lab on paper)., organic electronics, surface modifications (metallization of plastics) and energy-related materails.
-It notably includes a Dimatix 2D printer, several 3D printing machines and a new spray system.
+LICSEN progressively assembled a set of printing equipments devoted to its activities in the field of bio-sensors (lab on paper). organic electronics (antenna), surface modifications (metallization of plastics), microfluidics and energy-related materials.
+It notably includes a Kelenn Technology K-SCAN printer, a Dimatix 2D printer, a Stratasys Object30Pro, several tabletop 3D printers, a spray system, several photonic curing systems...

-Contact 2D/3D printing : Thomas Berthelot ( )
+Contact 2D/3D printing : fanny Hauquier ( )

 Contact Spray: Bruno Jousselme ( )